ThomasOrlita/wikiextractor/README.md

 For further information, see the [project Home Page](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) or the [Wiki](https://github.com/attardi/wikiextractor/wiki).

+# Extract each article to a new file:
+`python WikiExtractor.py "URL_TO_BZ2_DUMP" -b 0K -o extracted --json`

 # Wikipedia Cirrus Extractor

 `cirrus-extractor.py` is a version of the script that performs extraction from a Wikipedia Cirrus dump.